danielsjg/weather/README.md

 ## 📄 About this project

-App developed in React Native with the objective of reporting weather data using the user's location
+Application developed using React Native with the objective of reporting weather data using the user's location.

 ## 🎨 Layout